apsillers/lords-of-the-fey/README.md

 The project as whole is licensed under the GNU Affero General Public License (AGPL) version 3, or (at your option) any later version.
 In addition to normal GNU GPL requirements, this means that, if you modify the software and host it on a network, you must offer your version's source code to anyone who interacts with the program over a network.

 All art assets (in `/static/data/img/`) are taken directly from Battle for Wesnoth and are licensed under the GNU General Public License (GPL), version 3 or (at your option) any later version.
+A full list of Wesnoth art credits (some of which may not apply to the particular artwork used in this project) is here: http://wiki.wesnoth.org/Credits#Artwork_and_Graphics

+The project uses some libraries released under the MIT (X11) license:

+  * jQuery
+  * EaselJS
+  * PreloadJS

+Those libraries are included in /static/client/ and include their own licensing and copyright headers within each file.

+Utilities included in the /tools directory are licensed under the MIT (X11) license.